asutosh2203/url-shortener-go/README.md

 - 🔗 Shortens long URLs into 5-character codes
 - 💾 Persists URL mappings using Redis
 - 🔁 Supports redirection from short URLs to original URLs
+- ⏳ Allows URL expiration by specifying a TTL (Time To Live) in hours
 - 🧪 Easy to test using tools like `curl` or `httpie`

 ---